 Patagonia Boys' Better Sweater® 1/4-Zip Fleece

-A warm, cozy quarter-zip pullover in our popular Better Sweater® polyester fleece that’s dyed with a low-impact process that significantly reduces the use of dyestuffs, energy and water compared to conventional dyeing methods.
-Fair Trade Certified™ sewing.
+Made from all-recycled materials, except for the zipper teeth, the warm, cozy Boys’ Better Sweater® 1/4-Zip is made of 100% recycled polyester sweater-knit fleece dyed with a low-impact process that significantly reduces the use of dyestuffs, energy and water compared to conventional dyeing methods.
+Fair Trade Certified™ sewn.

-- Warm polyester sweater-knit face with a fleece interior in heather overdyed yarns that is dyed with a low-impact process that significantly reduces the use of dyestuffs, energy and water compared to conventional dyeing methods
+- Made of warm 100% recycled polyester sweater-knit face with a fleece interior in heather overdyed yarn, dyed with a low-impact process that significantly reduces the use of dyestuffs, energy and water compared to conventional dyeing methods

-- Zip-through stand-up collar with internal wind flap
+- Zip-through stand-up collar with mirrored, welt zipper covers

 - Brushed-polyester jersey trim inside neck, zipper garage, cuffs and hem

 - Forward shoulder seams for comfort under backpack straps

 - Hand-me-down ID label

 - Fair Trade Certified™ sewn